italiano16/italiano16/README.md

 <ul>
   <li>
     <a href="https://github.com/jackitaliano/HydroponiKs" target="_blank" rel="noopener   noreferrer"><i>HydroponiKs</i></a>: <br/>
-    I wrote the entirety of the software for my Engineering 1182 class design project.
+    I wrote the entirety of the software for my Engineering 1182 class design project, and our project was chosen as one of the groups to represent our class at the OSU Design Showcase.
 This was my first experience with Python GUIs (Tkinter)
   </i>
   <li>
     <a href="https://github.com/jackitaliano/Battleship" target="_blank" rel="noopener   noreferrer"><i>Battleship</i></a>: <br/>